 The cinematographer's function is to build a bridge between the audience and what is in front of the camera.
 At the same time we all need to remain inconspicuous - only then the interaction between the actors and the audience will be truly complete.

 I almost had no idea what I was doing when I made my first feature movie, it was a challenge and it was really great.
 I live and work like that.
 It is very encouraging to change your way of view because it gives you the courage to make magic on the set and even mistakes that teach us a lot and give sometimes the best results.

-We are visual storytellers, my work consists in telling myself and the audience about something, enriching their impressions of what they have seen or offering a different interpretation of it.
+We are visual storytellers, my work consists of telling myself and the audience about something, enriching their impressions of what they have seen, or offering a different interpretation of it.
 I like being a cinematographer and I'm glad I put all my eggs in this basket.